hazelcast/hazelcast-reference-manual/src/UpgradingFrom3x.md

 - **Important note about Hazelcast System Properties:** Even Hazelcast has not been recommending the usage of `GroupProperties.java` class while benefiting from System Properties, there has been a change to inform to the users who have been using this class.
 Starting with 3.7, the class `GroupProperties.java` has been replaced by `GroupProperty.java`.
 In this new class, system properties are instances of the newly introduced `HazelcastProperty` object.
 You can access the names of these properties by calling `getName()` method of `HazelcastProperty`.

-- **Upgrading 3.6.x cluster to 3.7.3**: This is only valid for existing ICache users.
-Two new system properties added, namely `hazelcast.compatibility.3.6.server` and `hazelcast.compatibility.3.6.client`.
-When upgrading from (assuming that you are using ICache) 3.6.x to 3.7.3 then the servers should be started with `-Dhazelcast.compatibility.3.6.client=true` to enable existing 3.6.x clients work properly.
-When upgrading from 3.7.1 and 3.7.2 to 3.7.3 this is not needed.